 News that Arcadia group could face potential collapse was the latest in a string of recent controversies to surround Philip Green.
-The Topshop tycoon’s accusations of sexual harassment, and now rumoured collapse of his Arcadia Empire, have brought to light a number of pertinent employment issues.
+Accusations of sexual harassment against the Topshop tycoon, and now the rumoured collapse of his Arcadia Empire, have brought to light a number of pertinent employment issues.

 What should employers bear in mind when facing administration?

 It goes without saying that if a retailer is facing administration and store closure, job losses are expected.
 For employers in this situation, there are some best practice steps they can follow to ensure that the risk of employee-related legal action is minimised in the process.

 Transfer of employment is protected under the Transfer of Undertakings regulations (TUPE), which apply to some situations where there is an insolvency without a liquidation of the business.
 So, for example, in administration (i.e. not a liquidation) the employees are entitled to transfer if there is another company that is acquiring the business out of administration.
 This typically applies in a ‘pre pack’ administration scenario.
 There may be changes to terms of employment which can be permitted in these situations and there will probably also be redundancies.

 Under the TUPE regulations, employees are entitled to be informed and consulted about the transfer before it occurs.
 In a fast moving insolvency situation this can be tricky to manage.
 There are protective awards for failure to inform and consult employee representatives about the transfer, although these vary depending on the circumstances.
 Some pay and benefits for redundant employees may be paid out from National Insurance Fund.